proof-ladders/proof-ladders.github.io/protocols_src.md

 sample keys.
 Already, many small variants appear depending on the tools capabilities.
-While those differences might not look very deep, they can lead to subtle differences in the final guarantees, we thus take the time to brieffly go through them.
+While those differences might not look very deep, they can lead to subtle differences in the final guarantees, we thus take the time to briefly go through them.
 EasyCrypt can define abstract functions that can be either deterministic or probabilistic, we only have to define domains for the public keys, private keys, signatures and messages, and then say that a signature has the three